 For those not yet aware of what Mutant Year Zero is, it is a turn-based tactics game with where players take control of the three available characters - Bormin, Dux and Salma.
 Despite Bormin and Dux essentially being bipedal humanoid animals, they used to be simple humans and are now just as mutated as Salma, who retained much of her human appearance.

 Many outlets and fans are calling the game an XCOM lookalike, but it may prove to be a bit different, with more emphasis on evolving and mutating your characters into different builds and no ant farm base to worry about.
-Most of the gameplay mechanics still remain to be seen in action though, but you can check the official website for more info.
+Most of the gameplay mechanics still remain to be seen in action though, but you can check the for more info.